2020-21 bkin in-field learning

 4. Submit your rankings, resume, and application

-> All application materials must be submitted by the deadline for your application to be processed.
+All components of your application for in-field learning placements are due by July 22 at 5PM.
+In order for your application to be processed, all components must be submitted.
 You are able to update your rankings and application as often as you would like prior to this date.

-> 5. Reach out to all mentors you have been matched with to set up an interview
+5. Reach out to all mentors you have been matched with to set up an interview

 Match results will be announced to you and potential mentors on July 24.
 It is your responsibility to reach out to every mentor you are matched with to set up an interview.
 Submitting an application signifies a meaningful commitment to the community partners that you have ranked, which requires your follow-through.

 6. Complete interview(s) and indicate your post-interview interest on the placement system

 Interviews with the mentors you have been matched with will take place between July 27 and August 7.
 Students and mentors are both required to indicate yes or no on the application system after the completion of each interview.

 7. If unmatched after completing round one, proceed to round two of matching